epfl-theos/koopmans/tests/README.md

 `test_05` KIPZ on H2O, calculating screening parameters for the HOMO and LUMO only `test_06` PBE convergence on H2O
-`test_07` KI, pKIPZ, and KIPZ on H2O as a single workflow
+`test_07` KI, pKIPZ, and KIPZ on H2O as a single workflow `test_08` PBE delta SCF calculation on SO2 using a cavity to stabilise the unbound LUMO

 Last updated by Edward Linscott, Oct 2020